-Tuition Scholarships and Remission Programs: Goodwin University participates in several higher education consortium programs designed to benefit employees and their dependents.
+Tuition Scholarships and Remission Programs: University of Bridgeport participates in several higher education consortium programs designed to benefit employees and their dependents.
 Full-time employees with at least 6 months of service are granted tuition remission at any of the member schools.